tebelorg/TLE/README.md

 ![Sample ETL](https://github.com/tebelorg/TA.ETL/raw/master/sample.png)

 # Why This
-Skeleton repository for pooling data management resources.
+Repository for pooling data management resources.
+The first and base script coded is to transform spreadsheet data by remapping columns and preparing data for import by downstream system.
+Specific use case is syncing ipcLink system used by Singapore non-profits to MYOB accounting system.

 For open-source ETL tools that are based on the graphical user interface and with developed features, consider using [Pentaho Data Integration](http://community.pentaho.com/projects/data-integration/) or [Talend Open Studio](https://www.talend.com/download/talend-open-studio#t4).

-The first and base script to write is to transform spreadsheet data by remapping columns and preparing data for import by downstream system.
-Specific use case is syncing ipcLink system used by non-profits to MYOB accounting system.

 # Set Up
 Create a transformation mapping file with 2 rows, for eg